comicencyclo/comicencyclo/README.md

 Creating 1:1 personalization solutions is an special area of interest to me.

-- 🔭 I’m currently working on Applications of 1:1 Personalization at Scale for F&B Industry...
+- 🔭 I’m currently working on Applications of Large Scale ML on Online Marketplace.
-- 🌱 I’m currently learning Pytorch (I have been on Tensorflow all this while  😄 ).
 - 👯 I’m looking to collaborate on novel ways to create recommender systems using Deep Learning.
 Also, I like Computer Vision problems as well and always looking to collaborate on  Computer Vision problems.
 - ⚡ Fun fact: As my GitHub name suggests, I am an avid comics reader.
 This includes comics of all types - English, Hindi, Bengali.
 Also, creating my own comics strips at leisure is something I love to do.
 - 📫 How to reach me:  https://in.linkedin.com/in/sandip1006